truenas/documentation/content/SCALE/SCALECLIReference/_index.md

     # Integer: If `uid` is not provided it is automatically filled with the next one available.
     # uid:
 </samp></pre>
-is entered as
+is entered as:
 <pre><code>
     # Integer: If `uid` is not provided it is automatically filled with the next one available.
     uid: <i>3000</i>
 </code></pre>
-where *3000* is an available user identification (UID) number.
+Where *3000* is an available user identification (UID) number.

 Enter values for all required and any optional properties you want to configure.
 **Save** the modified file then **Quit** to exit the TUI and execute the `user_create` command.